samuelwbaird/hair/README.md

  * Using a convention whereby the identity of state objects matters (ie. works better if updates to the base state or model are incremental updates to a mutable object, rather than a fresh state object returned from a query each time)
  * Not attempting to be a full or perfect implementation of a virtual dom or provide a genuine functional reactive paradigm

+## Efficiency or reducing re-renders

+ * If a component does not directly use the state passed to it to determine its output (perhaps only sub-components of that component use it), then execute that component function directly when including it (rather than add it by reference to be executed later).
+ * Prefer to re-use state or model objects across updates to help the library re-use DOM elements, especially lists of objects

 ## Usage

 The main usage is to create functions that describe an HTML layout using the functions provided by the library.
 These functions perform the basic work of creating and updating the DOM.